Romania is one of the poorest countries in Europe, with 14 per cent of the population living below the poverty line.

 Since then, there has been gradual but impressive progress.
 Deafblindness was legally recognised in Romania in 2006 thanks to Sense International’s campaigning.
 As a result of this, much-needed services for deafblind people are growing.

-It is vital that deafblind children are recognised, assessed and receive specialist help as early as possible.
+It is vital that children with deafblindess are recognised, assessed and receive specialist help as early as possible.

 - Sense International played a key role in setting up a neonatal screening programme at four maternity units.
 Since then, over 50,000 babies have had hearing and vision screening - and babies identified as deafblind can start to get help.